avvvis/shroom-game/project_design/ingredient-module/technical_description_of_the_ingredient_module.md

   - `generate_random_species(seed: int) -> IngredientSpecies`

 ### IngredientSpecies
 - **Description**: Class representing a species of ingredients.
 It provides the functionality of generating a mushroom based on a seed and contains distributions of alchemical properties.
+It should contain a reference to an IngredientFamily derived object, and an object of ComponentConnectorDistribution.
 - **Methods**:
   - `generate_specimen(seed: int) -> IngredientSpecimen`